-- (a) security measures; - (b) employee security policies, including personal safety and crime prevention techniques; - (a) description of establishment's hours of operation and after-hours contact information for management: - (b) plan for storage of inventory; - (c) procedures to ensure accurate recordkeeping, including inventory protocols and compliance with the Inventory Tracking System; - (d) quality control plans; - (e) emergency procedures in case of a fire or other emergency; - (f) how confidential information will be maintained; and

-(g) policy for immediate dismissal of an employee who has diverted Cannabis or Cannabis Product or engaged in unsafe practices.
+- (a) security measures; - (b) employee security policies, including personal safety and crime prevention techniques; - (c) description of establishment's hours of operation and after-hours contact information for management; - (d) plan for storage of inventory; - (e) procedures to ensure accurate recordkeeping, including inventory protocols and compliance with the Inventory Tracking System; - (f) quality control plans; - (g) emergency procedures in case of a fire or other emergency; - (h) how confidential information will be maintained; and - (i) policy for immediate dismissal of an employee who has diverted Cannabis or Cannabis Product or engaged in unsafe practices.

-2.8.6 Retailer Samples
+2.8.7 Retailer Samples

-Retailers may accept vendor samples as permitted by sections 2.3.9 and 2.6.5 of this rule but are prohibited from offering such samples for sale.
+Retailers may accept vendor samples as permitted by sections 2.3.9 and 2.6.6 of this rule but are prohibited from offering such samples for sale.
 Acceptance of such samples must be logged in the Inventory Tracking System.

-2.8.7 Consumer Samples
+2.8.8 Consumer Samples